piotr-j/libgdxlombok/README.md

 # Lombok + Libgdx example

-Works on desktop, android, ios, html.
+Tested on desktop, android, ios, html.

 ## Limitations

 Runtime compile on gwt doesnt work.
+Quite possible that some other things dont quite work on gwt as well.

 ## License